Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

   ./templatize.sh personal-dev | jq
   ```

-If you introduce change to `config.yaml`, run the following command and review the change to the json files in the `config` directory.
+If you introduce changes to `config.yaml`, run the following command and review the change to the json files in the `config` directory.
 Make sure all changes are expected and only then commit them to be part of of your next PR (otherwise the PR check will fail):

    ```bash
    cd config